vanyauhalin/moondusttheme/README.md

 ![Showcase of Near Side of the Moon](https://raw.githubusercontent.com/vanyauhalin/moondusttheme/refs/heads/main/dark.webp)

-Please visit [moondustthe.me] to view more examples of syntax highlighting.
+Moondust is available on the [VSCode Marketplace], [Open VSX Registry], and [GitHub Releases].
+Visit [moondustthe.me] to view more examples of syntax highlighting.
+Enjoy.

 ## About